 Pro Renting House: More Outdoor Space

 As we mentioned earlier, renting a house means you get a yard included with this living space.
 However, with this space, unless otherwise stated by your landlord comes maintenance tasks such as shoveling snow, mowing the grass, and pulling weeds.
 In some cases, a landlord will cover the cost of a landscaping company.
 If having outdoor space is important to you, but you are leaning towards apartment living make sure the apartments you are looking at have a courtyard.
-For example, our off-campus student housing has two courtyards for our students.
+For example, our Akron student housing has two courtyards available for our students.
+Complete with a study area and grill!

 Con Renting House: Further from the Action

 In most cases, renting a house is farther away from campus and the downtown area.
-A prime location makes it easier for off-campus apartment residents to make it to campus or head downtown for an internship or job.
+A prime location for your Akron student housing makes it easier to make it to campus or head downtown for an internship or job.
 In fact, our off-campus student apartments are so close to the University of Akron that residents can still walk to class even while living off campus.
+When living in a house, in most cases you’ll have to drive to campus.
+Which means added time of driving, finding a parking spot and then walking to class from there.

 Pro Off-Campus Student Apartment: Professional Management